jbfavre/trafficserver/doc/admin-guide/plugins/block_errors.en.rst

 Description
 ===========
-The `block_errors` plugin blocks connections for clients that have too many HTTP/2 errors on the server.
+The `block_errors` plugin blocks connections or downgrades the protocol from HTTP/2 to HTTP/1.1 for clients that have too many HTTP/2 errors on the server.

-The plugin tracks users based on their IP address and blocks them for a configurable amount of time.
+The plugin tracks users based on their IP address and blocks them for a configurable amount of time.  `block_errors` can be configured to either block or downgrade the protocol, only use HTTP/1.1, for any new connections.
 The existing connection that experience errors and is over the error limit will be closed.
 The plugin also supports on the fly configuration changes using the `traffic_ctl` command.